Jcovino8/Rainfall-Predictor/README.md

 # IBM-AI-Course
-This is my python codes from the labs that are part of the IBM AI Certificate course on Coursera that I am completing.
+These are all of my labs from course 1 of my IBM AI Professional Certificate

-These are from Course 1/13, Machine Learning with Python
+The Final project I created utilizes AI to predict rainfall